aarron-lee/legion-go-tricks/fixed_bugs_changelog.md

 # Bugs changelog

+Bazzite - hhd 2.0 bug - game controller stops working when detached/reattached.

+- fixed, update to the latest bazzite

+(2024-03-13) bazzite suspend bug is fixed, you can go back to regular updates by going back to `stable` via running the following in terminal:

+- `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:stable`

 - (resolved 2/28/2024) Decky Loader has some bugs that are causing issues with menus like the power button menu, exiting games, etc. [bug report](https://github.com/SteamDeckHomebrew/decky-loader/issues/586)

   - bugs are being investigated by the Decky devs
   - temporary workaround: rollback to Decky v2.10.14
     - install script for v2.10.14 [here](./decky_v2_10_14_install.sh)